 If everything was designed, who designed the Designer?

-Evolution primed our psychology for superstition and religion, and then
+Evolution primed our psychology for superstition and religion,

-Our sense of morality definitely does not come from religion, but is also
+Our sense of morality definitely does not come from religion,

-the product of our evolution.
+but is also the product of our evolution.

 The Bible is mostly a weird, sick, immoral book.